srcery-colors/srcery-vim/README.md

 ### TUI
 Srcery's only requirement is that you change your terminal emulator’s so-called “ASCII” colors to the ones in the table below.
-I've included colorscheme files for various terminals in the term_color folder, but since I haven't tested all of them some issues may arrise.
+I've included colorscheme files for various terminals in the term_color folder, but since I haven't tested all of them some issues may arise.
 If your terminal is different or the file won't work please let me know so I can add/update/fix the file in question.

 ```
 TERMCOL   HEX       RGB